losrobbos/databases-getting-started/MONGODB_GUIDE.md

 ## Connect to database

-We have two options to work the data in a database:
+We have two options to access & work with data in a database:

 - Connecting with an UI tool
 - Connecting from code